What To Eat Before a Marathon and the Week Leading Up

 Get advice on how to properly prep your stomach during your final taper week.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 You’ve been training for this marathon for months.
 Nerves are starting to set in.
 Things are becoming real.
-Boston is right around the corner—perhaps you’re one of the thousands that will be stepping up to the starting line to run 26.2 miles on April 20.
+Race day is right around the corner—perhaps you’re one of the thousands that will be stepping up to the starting line to run 26.2 miles this fall.

-Tara Martine, overall women’s winner of the 2014 Rock ‘n’ Roll Savannah Marathon, is a registered and dietician, nutritionist and founder/owner of Whole Impact Nutrition, knows how important it is to rest and feed your body the right nutrients during final days before a big race, like a marathon.
+Tara Martine, a runner and registered dietician knows how important it is to rest and feed your body the right nutrients during the final days before a big race, like a marathon.

 “During taper week, the goal is to rest your body and fully recover from all the hard work you’ve put in,” says Martine.
 “Following a thoughtful nutrition program will give you confidence once your race starts.”